 HAXLR8R is a venture fund which focuses on entrepreneurs building hardware devices.
 It offers seed funding ($25,000), office space as well as mentorship along with the other opportunies for 2-4 person startups to take an idea to a product.
 You can also jump onto the '518 Fund' and get an extra $25,000 in the form of a convertible note.

 HAXLR8R selects startups to work with twice a year and has a dual location (San Francisco and Shenzhen).
-Its first batch ran from March to June 2012 and has been widely received as the start of a new hardware revolution.
+Its first batch was in 2012 and has been widely received as the start of a new hardware revolution.

 HAXLR8R is the first and most prolific hardware accelerator, with over 30 companies launched in the past 2 years and a combined revenues and investments of tens of millions in USD.